 - Where stigma, accompanying attitudes, discrimination and other barriers are eliminated

->

-> The CFAC will seek to ensure that state-operated services and community-based systems remain compliant with rights protections for recipients of supports and services through appropriate referral on any identified matter.
-The CFAC will seek to develop, maintain and advance meaningful relationships with consumers, family and advocacy organizations.
+The CFAC will seek to ensure that state-operated services and community-based systems remain compliant with rights protections for recipients of supports and services through appropriate referral on any identified matter.
+The CFAC will seek to develop, maintain and advance meaningful relationships with consumers, families, and advocacy organizations.

->

-> The CFAC will recognize the dignity and rights of the individual who has a disability as well as that of his or her family.
+The CFAC will recognize the dignity and rights of the individual who has a disability as well as that of his or her family.
 CFAC will support the development of appropriate service capacity for meeting the needs of our catchment area community and the effective use of resources.
-CFAC will be firmly committed to the right of choice for individuals and the fair, timely and meaningful responses to grievances and complaints.
+CFAC will be firmly committed to the right of choice for individuals and the fair, timely and meaningful responses to grievances/complaints.

->

-> CFAC in Action
+CFAC in Action

 As informed advocates, CFAC members: